Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Pang Tong speed tech

 Pang Tong has an air special that lets him propel through the air like a rocket.
-This attack is rather floaty, allowing you to move in air a very long distance at an impressive speed which almost certainly breaks the Speed cap with Agility 10.
+This attack is rather floaty, allowing you to move in air a fairly long distance at a speed which just barely breaks the Speed cap with Agility 10.
 It's also much more steerable than most other fast movement techniques.

 As for drawbacks, you need some starting height to really make use of this movement tactic.
 It's also slightly inflexible in the sense that you can't interrupt it early - you're stuck flying in air until you slowly descend back to ground level.